 Content: Record the elements one after another and then clarify how they are related.
-For instance, "Sandwich content: 2 pieces of bread, peanut butter and jelly, whereby the peanut butter is spread on 1 piece of bread and the jelly is spread on the opposite piece of bread after which the 2 slices of bread are put together so that the peanut butter and jelly are touching."
+For instance, "Sandwich content: 2 slices of toast, butter and jam, whereby the butter is spread on 1 slice of toast and the jam is spread on the opposite piece of toast after which the 2 slices of toast are put together so that the butter and jam are touching."

 In one declaration, you need to describe the invention with various possibilities.
-For instance: “The sandwich with additional contents: bacon, lettuce, tomato, and fluff that could be placed between the peanut butter and jelly.”
-One of the best ways to go about writing a claims is to simply begin writing and then adding components to the invention to outline particular variations to see whether the items and elements that are being added have been launched correctly and describe your invention as you pictured it.
+For instance: “The sandwich with additional contents: onions, pickles, avocado, and fluff that could be placed between the butter and jam.”
+One of the best ways to go about writing a claim is to simply begin writing and then adding components to the invention to outline particular variations to see whether the items and elements that are being added have been launched correctly and describe your invention as you pictured it.